disclose/dioterms/README.md

 > Note: While we've engaged the legal opinion of many, this does not constitute legal advice.
 Please consult your legal counsel for the specific suitability of the disclose.io terms in your organization.)

 ## Navigating the dioterms Repo
 - Core terms: The core terms are the primary documents in the repo.
-The language in these terms is designed to provide maximum flexibility whilst maintaining bi-lateral safety and readability, and accomodating varying legal environments for both the finder and the vendor.
-Note that while the [bug bounty terms](core-terms-bbp.md) are a subset of the [vulnerability disclosure policy VDP terms](/core-terms-vdp.md) with additional fields regarding rewards and scope, we've chosen to seperate them to avoid ambiguity between a VDP and a bug bounty.
+The language in these terms is designed for maximum readability.
+The intent of what is written is to provide maximum flexibility for both the finder/security researcher and the supplier whilst maintaining bi-lateral assurance of protection and accommodating varying legal environments.
+Note that while the [bug bounty policy terms](core-terms-bbp.md) are a subset of the [vulnerability disclosure policy (VDP) terms](/core-terms-vdp.md) with additional fields regarding rewards and scope, we've chosen to separate them to avoid ambiguity between a VDP and a bug bounty.
   - [Core modules](/core-modules/): The core modules are derived from the Core terms, which are the basis for language and regional legal translation.
 -  [Regionalized terms](regional): The regionalized terms have been contributed by PSIRTS, disclosure platforms, security policy advocates, and vendor program operators.
 -  [Archive](/archive): This folder contains deprecated or archived terms for posterity and easy reference.